jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 For attestation evidence to be valuable, coordination between the various roles is required:

-* The cryptographic module must restrict the use of the attestation key to the Attester.
+* The cryptographic module MUST restrict the use of the Attestation Key to the associated Attester.

-* The CA MUST ensure that the Attester and the attestation key respect the constraints outlined in this document.
+* The CA MUST ensure that the Attester is the only entity that controls the Attestation Key which is subject to the issuance of a certificate.

 * A Verifier must perform the assessment of the presented evidence using all the procedures required to ascertain as to the origin and validity of the attester.

-The risks associated with a failure of this coordination is that the claims reported by the Attester can no be trusted.
+The risks associated with a failure of this coordination reduces the quality of the trustworthiness of the evidence.

+The implications are outlines in the Security Considerations section in RATS ({{!RFC9334}}).